SairiAgri/multiview-recon/README.md

 - Python 3.10 for running utility scripts.
 - Standard Python libraries: `numpy`, `opencv-python`, etc.

+## How to download datasets

+run `python download_dataset.py --subset human` to download a dataset that contains data about human.
+Also you can run `python download_dataset.py --subset human/human_000` instead to download a specific dataset of human which is named human_000.
+You can run `python download_dataset.py --repo_id yixuan-huang/Plant3D --subset Plant` to download a pure plants' dataset that only contains data about plants.

 ## Usage

 1. Preprocess images and organize them in the dataset folder.